-Terms of reference Proposed modus operandi Conduct case studies of a representative range of species and countries subject to recommendations to assess subsequent short- and long-term changes, and whether these could be attributed to the process, in: i) conservation status of the target taxa in the range States; ii) trade volumes and patterns of the target taxa, considering trade involving the range States subject to recommendations, other range States and non-range States; iii) production or management strategies for the target taxa; iv) market developments of conservation relevance (such as shifts in supply or demand); v) costs and benefits associated with the management of and trade in the target taxa (such as the effects of trade suspensions and export quotas, shift in trade to non-CITES species or increased illegal trade); vi) protection status of the target taxa within range States, and regulatory measures outside range States; vii) trade patterns, conservation status and management for other CITES-listed species that might be suitable 'substitutes' for the target taxa; and viii) changes in conservation policies in range States Part D of documents AC23/PC17 Doc.
-8.1 Annex 2 suggests some suitable cases, but a selection should be made.
-Using these documents as a starting point, the Committee is invited to identify, in priority order, case studies which could usefully be undertaken.
-Parties may be willing to conduct these case studies, but otherwise consultants would need to be hired to undertake these case studies.
+Terms of reference Proposed modus operandi Conduct case studies of a representative range of species and countries subject to recommendations to assess subsequent short- and long-term changes, and whether these could be attributed to the process, in: i) conservation status of the target taxa in the range States; ii) trade volumes and patterns of the target taxa, considering trade involving the range States subject to recommendations, other range States and non-range States; iii) production or management strategies for the target taxa; iv) market developments of conservation relevance (such as shifts in supply or demand); v) costs and benefits associated with the management of and trade in the target taxa (such as the effects of trade suspensions and export quotas, shift in trade to non-CITES species or increased illegal trade); vi) protection status of the target taxa within range States, and regulatory measures outside range States; vii) trade patterns, conservation status and management for other CITES-listed species that might be suitable 'substitutes' for the target taxa; and The Committee will identify, in priority order, case studies which could usefully be undertaken.
+Parties may be willing to conduct these case studies, but otherwise consultants will to be hired to undertake these case studies.
 In line with paragraph c) in the fourth INSTRUCTS of Resolution Conf.
-14.1, the Secretariat would welcome suggestions from the Committee about suitable contractors.
+14.1, the Secretariat will welcome suggestions from the Committee about suitable contractors.